-3. 7 Options/Help Tab
+3.6 Misc./Settings Tab

-This tab provides a number of frequently accessed links you will find useful during individual races and for general SOL information.
+This tab provides a number of frequently accessed links you will find useful during individual races and general SOL information.
 The Sailonline Manual, Leaderboard and Ranking are all available on the Homepage.
-The Boat Polar is provided here in text format and can be copied to other applications for additional, in-depth evaluation.
+The Boat Polar is provided here in numeric format and can be copied to other applications for additional, in-depth evaluation.